 The diagnosis of a personality disorder is more subjective, based on who determines what’s “normal.”
 Mindpath Health’s Leela R. Magavi, MD, and Julian Lagoy, MD, explain what it means to have a personality disorder and available treatment options in this article appearing in The Mighty.

-Our personalities are what define who we are as individuals.
-It’s our way of thinking, feeling emotions and behaviors that make each of us different.
-An individual’s personality is influenced by their life situations, surroundings as well as inherited characteristics.
-But what happens when you’re told your personality is a “disorder”?
+Our personalities are what define us as individuals.
+It’s our way of thinking and feeling emotions and behaviors that make each of us different.
+An individual’s personality is influenced by their life situations, surroundings, and inherited characteristics.

-“What distinguishes personality disorders from other mental disorders is that personality disorders are usually caused by a difficult upbringing and trauma in childhood whereas other mental illnesses have an organic or genetic cause (i.e. schizophrenia),” said Julian Lagoy, M.D., a psychiatrist with Community Psychiatry.
+“What distinguishes personality disorders from other mental disorders is that personality disorders are usually caused by a difficult upbringing and trauma in childhood whereas other mental illnesses have an organic or genetic cause (i.e. schizophrenia),” said Julian Lagoy, MD, a psychiatrist with Mindpath Health.

 Personality traits are hereditary and frequently linked to trauma or neglect from a primary caregiver.
 Attachment is the deep connection established between a child and their primary caregiver that affects a child’s development and their ability to express emotions and build meaningful relationships later in life.
 The lack of attachment early in life may be linked to BPD.

-“Individuals with personality disorders may have endured trauma early in their life or had insecure relationships with their primary caretakers; consequently, they perceive love and care differently,” said Leela R. Magavi, M.D. a Hopkins-trained psychiatrist.
+“Individuals with personality disorders may have endured trauma early in their life or had insecure relationships with their primary caretakers; consequently, they perceive love and care differently,” said Leela R. Magavi, MD, a John Hopkins-trained psychiatrist.

 Contrary to what many people, including some medical professionals, believe, BPD is one of the most treatable mental illnesses.
 People with BPD can be treated with a combination of psychotherapy, peer and family support, and medications.